Wildlander-mod/Support/Docs/FAQ.md

 ## Does this mod pack support SSE?

-Currently, Ultimate Skyrim is only for Skyrim Class Edition w/ All DLC’s, otherwise known as Skyrim Legendary Edition.
+Currently, Ultimate Skyrim is only for Skyrim Classic Edition w/ All DLC’s, otherwise known as Skyrim Legendary Edition.
 A port to SSE is in the works, but still a ways off.
+You can follow progress by catching the weekly streams - currently on mondays at 8pm GMT (announced on reddit, and in discord annoucement channel)

 You can buy Legendary Edition from one of these places: